rudestewing/quit-toxic/README.md

-# Quitracker - Vite Edition
+# Quit Toxic

 A habit quit tracker built with React, TypeScript, and Vite.
-This is the Vite version of the original Next.js Quitracker application.
+This is the Vite version of the original Next.js Quit Toxic application.

 ## Features